Healthdirect Free Australian health advice you can count on.

 • pregnant females

-If you think you have been exposed to infected blood or body fluids, see a doctor as soon as possible.
-There are treatments that can reduce your risk of developing the infection, if given shortly after exposure.
+If you think you have been exposed to infected blood or bodily fluids, see a doctor as soon as possible.
+There are treatments that can reduce your risk of developing the infection if given soon after exposure.

 How is hepatitis B treated?